novincode/ratepress-templates/TEMPLATE-DATA-STRUCTURE.md

-# RatePress Template Data Structure v2
+# RateKit Template Data Structure v2

 ## Headless & Scalable Template System

-This document defines the standardized data attribute structure that ALL RatePress templates must follow.
+This document defines the standardized data attribute structure that ALL RateKit templates must follow.
 The core JS uses ONLY these data attributes, making it completely template-agnostic.

 ---